 There are a few different methods that you can use to watch live local channels on Android devices.
 The first few we'll run through on our list below have something in common, though, so to save time we'll address that here.

 Our list begins with a series of live TV streaming services, which are also sometimes called “skinny bundles.”
-The “skinny bundle” nickname comes from the tendency these services have to strip down the bulky channel bundles cable is known for and to instead offer slimmer, more affordable live TV packages.
+The “skinny bundle” nickname comes from the way these services strip down the bulky channel packages associated with cable and instead offer slimmer, more affordable live TV packages.
 But that's not the only innovation these services are making: the most important thing is that live TV streaming services are delivered over the internet, which means they can be viewed anywhere and on all sorts of devices — including Android devices like the ones that Google makes.

 The live TV streaming services on our list include live local feeds of major networks like NBC and FOX.
-They also often include regional sports networks.
-The trick is that these streams are not available in all markets, so you may have to do some checking on the services' websites (or just sign up for the free trial) to find out if you can use them to watch local channels on Android.
+They also often include regional sports networks, though these streams are not available in all markets, so you may have to do some checking on the services' websites (or just sign up for the free trial) to find out if you can use them to watch local channels on Android.